Special Needs Scouting

 In support of Scouts with Special Needs, the NCAC has established a Special Needs representative position on the council Advancement and Recognition Committee (ARC).
 In addition, each district has a Special Needs Representative or the function is covered by the district Advancement Chairman.

 - Advancement and Recognition – Special Needs Representative: Chuck Chatlynne, firstname.lastname@example.org

 (Point of contact for advancement-related issues)

 - NCAC Liaison: Joel Jackson, Joel.Jackson@scouting.org

-Under Scouting with Special Needs units and families can, for example, request changes to the Boy Scout advancement requirements through First Class rank, substitute for Eagle-required merit badges, and register Scouts “beyond the age of eligibility” (beyond age 18 in the case of Boy Scouts).
+Under Scouting with Special Needs units and families can, for example, request changes to the Scouts BSA advancement requirements through First Class rank, substitute for Eagle-required merit badges, and register Scouts “beyond the age of eligibility” (beyond age 18 in the case of Scouts BSA).
 Details are on the NCAC fact sheet (link below).
 Families and units with Special Needs Scouts should begin as early as possible by contacting their District Special Needs Representative or District Advancement Chairman.
 If you need their names contact the Advancement and Recognition – Special Needs Representative.

 - NCAC Special Needs Scouting Fact Sheet

 NOTE: The Fact Sheet contains links to the required BSA Special Needs forms

 - Guide to Working With Scouts With Special Needs and DisABILITIES